alfiosalanitri/wp-db-sync/README.md

 ## Usage
 - `cd /to/wordpress/website/directory/`
-- `wb-db-sync -e` to export current database to /to/wordpress/website/directory/dump.sql
+- `wb-db-sync -e` to export the database to /wordpress/website/directory/dump.sql
-- `wp-db-sync -i` to import the database saved to /to/wordpress/website/directory/dump.sql
+- `wp-db-sync -i` to import the database from /wordpress/website/directory/dump.sql (note: the script will export a dump.sql.bkp before importing the database)

 # Author:
 wp-db-sync is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the terms of the GNU General Public License, version 2 or higher.